What’s the Best Temperature for a Hot Tub?

 man relaxing in a clean hot tub

-These buttons are usually marked as either up and down arrows or as plus and minus symbols.
+These buttons are usually marked as up and down arrows or as plus and minus symbols.
 When you reach your desired temperature, press SET, ENTER, or OK.
-Once you have set your preferred temperature you will need to allow some time for the water to heat up to your chosen temperature.
+Allow time for the water to heat up to your chosen temperature.
+Then, you’re good to go.

 RELATED